• Harvard Library

 • Career preparation If .you are considering graduate school in sociology or the social sciences, humanities, or even the sciences, we encourage you to write a thesis.
 The experience of writing a thesis is the closest you can come as an undergraduate to understanding what advanced gradu-ate study will look like.

-9. Strategies for Writing a Thesis by Publication in the Social Sciences
+9. How to Write a Bachelor/Master Thesis in Social Sciences (Step-by-Step

 The Good Research Guide: For Small-Scale Social Research Projects.
 5th edition.
 Buckingham, UK: Open University Press, 2014; Lunenburg, Frederick C. Writing a Successful Thesis or Dissertation: Tips and Strategies for Students in the Social and Behavioral Sciences.
 Thousand Oaks, CA: Corwin Press, 2008.